buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.1.7 =
+ * Fix issue with the default value sof from/to field not being shown.
+ * Add option to select value separator in the from/to field.
+ * Fix deletion of value of From/To field when using numeric values.
+ * Prop @johan_walter for the suggestions.

 = 1.1.6 =
  * Fix conflict of bitrhdate settings with date field settings.